Locally solvable maximal subgroups in division rings: Introduction and statement of results

-in which either $[H_{i+1}:H_i]$ is finite or $H_i$ is normal in $H_{i+1}$ for $0\leq i\leq n-1$.
-Clearly if $H$ is a subnormal subgroup of $G$, then it is almost subnormal.
+in which either $[A_{i+1}:A_i]$ is finite or $A_i$ is normal in $A_{i+1}$ for $0\leq i\leq n-1$.
+Clearly if $A$ is a subnormal subgroup of $B$, then it is almost subnormal.
 But we do not have the converse.
-In \cite{deo-bien-hai-19} and \cite{ngoc_bien_hai_17}, there are examples of almost subnormal subgroups in division rings that are not subnormal.
-Recently, almost subnormal subgroups in skew linear groups have been studied in \cite{deo-bien-hai-19}, \cite{2019_hai-khanh-bien}, \cite{hai-khanh}, \cite{ngoc_bien_hai_17}.
+In \cite{deo-bien-hai-19} and \cite{ngoc_bien_hai_17}, there are examples of division rings whose multiplicative groups contain almost subnormal subgroups that are not subnormal.

-Note that in the case of arbitrary center $F$, T. H. Dung \cite{dung_19} has recently proved that any locally solvable almost subnormal subgroup $G$ of $D^*$ is central, provided $G$ is algebraic over $F$.